Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Location: France

-What do they do?
+What are they doing?

-Applicability to the DPP:
+Applicability to DPP:

-CASE 5: Bosch EU CIRPASS – DPP Pilot with Scalable Privacy
+CASE 5: Bosch EU CIRPASS – DPP Pilot with scalable privacy

 Industry: Electronics, mobility, industrial machinery